davidiommi/Panda-3D-GAN-Pytorch/Readme.md

 - convertDicomtoNii.m: Converts the Dicom series in a folder to nifti files, using SPM.

+- cropNiftiForGan.m: Crop the image to remove the voxels of the background

 # Python scripts and their function

 - organize_folder_structure.py: Organize the data in the folder structure for the network